ONLINE HELP

 <Mode>: Optional integer constant

-Mode for starting the program (no action on the DOS programs):
+Program start mode (no action on DOS programs):

 DDEActive